mattmcspirit/azurestack/deployment/offline/README.md

 Invoke-Webrequest http://bit.ly/asdkoffline -UseBasicParsing -OutFile ConfigASDKdependencies.ps1
 ```

 Once you've downloaded the script, you can run it using the following guidance.
 The length of time the script takes to execute will depend on your internet connection speed, and the speed of you local storage.
+In my lab, on relatively modern hardware, with an 88Mbps internet connection (according to Fast.com), it took 31 minutes to complete the process.
 The script will download the required dependencies, such as an Ubuntu image, Database resource providers, App Service binaries and more.
 It will also grab your Windows Server 2016 ISO file, and zip them all up into a convenient zip file.

 ### Step 2 - Run the ConfigASDKdependencies.ps1 script ###